jaenrig-ifx/micropython/docs/psoc6/quickref.rst

 The CY8CPROTO-062-4343W PSoC6™ Board.

-Below is a quick reference for PSoC6-based boards.
-If it is your first time working with this board it may be useful to get an overview of the microcontroller:
+Below is a quick reference for PSoC6™ boards.
+If it is your first time working with this port it may be useful to get an overview of the microcontroller:

 .. toctree::
    :maxdepth: 1